viniciusLambert/analyse-data-science-articles/README.md

 * [Jupyter Notebook] or [Python 3] - jupyter notebook is an open source and used to data analyze with python code
 * [matplotlib] - uses to facilitate the data analyzation by displaying the plots
+* [seaborn] - uses to facilitate the data analyzation by displaying the plots
+* [nltk] - uses to remove stop words for text data
 * [numpy] - is a fundamental scientific computing.
 * [Pandas] - uses to clean, organize, convert, and merge the data.